adibgpt/mic-hackathon/index.md

 ## Logistics

-The event will take place in hybrid(virtually and in-person) mode using a combination of **video conferencing** (Zoom) for meetings and seminars, and **discussion forums** (Slack, Miro).
+The event will take place in hybrid(virtual and in-person) mode using a combination of **video conferencing** (Zoom) for meetings and seminars, and **discussion forums** (Slack, Miro).
 Slack, Miro, and Zoom links will be shared upon registration.

 ## Prizes